qt-labs/vscodeext/qt-bridge-csharp/README.md

 # Qt Bridge C# Extension for VS Code

-This extension integrates Qt Bridge C# projects with the Qt extensions for Visual Studio Code.
+This extension integrates Qt Bridge C# projects with the Qt Extension for VS Code.

 It provides: